 - If you are planning to leave anyway, you have not got a lot to lose.
 Talk with your manager's boss or your Human Resources department to see if they can remedy the situation.

 - Transfer to a different department.
 Try to remove yourself from the manager's influence.

-I trust I've given you some ideas about addressing your current work situation that might substitute for leaving your current job.
+Hopefully, these ideas give you some options about addressing your current work situation that might substitute for leaving your current job.
 There are, however, legitimate times and legitimate reasons for moving on.
-Let's explore them in five more reasons to quit your job.
+You can explore them in five more reasons to quit your job.